NickAlarcon7/COSC-3510_DBMS_Project/README.md

 ## SQL Commands:

 - > **DROP TABLE table_name** - drop table from tables, table_schemas, and indexing_structures (if exists)
+- > **INSERT INTO table_name VALUES (value1, value2, value3)** - insert row with values into table.
+Since column list is not specified, values must be listed in the order of their initial definition.
+Abort if duplicate row or duplicate primary key is found.
+Foreign key and reference are not enforced
+- > **UPDATE table_name SET set_column = set_value WHERE match_column = match_value** - update row with match_value at match_column with set_value at set_column.
+If where clause is empty, update all rows in table. match_value and set_value must be either string or number.
+Foreign key and reference are not enforced
 - > **DELETE FROM taable_name WHERE column_name = value** - delete row from table with matching column_name and value.
-If where clause is empty, delete all rows from table
+Delete entry from indexing strucuture if exists.
+If where clause is empty, delete all rows from table.
+If where clause does not match equal condition, raise error.
+Foreign key and reference are not enforced

 ## Notes: